|

 Many people have heard horror stories about the elderly losing all their assets when they go into a nursing home.
 Fortunately, a lot of what people have heard is false.
 For example, you do not always have to wait sixty months to become eligible for Medicaid.
 With a good Medicaid eligibility planning lawyer many assets you have spent a lifetime accumulating can be protected from Medicaid.
+Use the tools below to determine how much can be saved with Medicaid planning.

 Many people believe that Medicare and Medicaid are the same.
 That is not true.
 Every American when they reach a certain age is eligible for Medicare.
 Only individuals whose assets fall blow a certain dollar amount qualify for Medicaid.
 There are many techniques that can be used to reduce a person’s asset level below Medicaid asset limit.
 Some of the methods people seeking Medicaid advice are routinely offered include: